Optimal control of a dissipative micromaser quantum battery in the ultrastrong coupling regime: Introduction

 The paper is organized as follows.
-In section~\ref{sec:model}, we introduce the model of the micromaser quantum battery, the Gorini-Kossakowski-Lindblad-Sudarshan (GKLS) master equation governing the open system dynamics, and the figures of merit by which we characterize the battery's performance.
-Then, after discussing the numerical results for both the non-dissipative and dissipative system dynamics, we elaborate on the optimal control strategies for the charging and stabilization protocols in section~\ref{sec:num_results}.
-Finally, we present our main conclusions and outlooks in section~\ref{sec:conclusion}.
+In section~\ref{sec:model}, we introduce the model, the master equation governing the open system dynamics, and the figures of merit by which we characterize the battery's performance.
+Then, after discussing the results for both the non-dissipative and dissipative system dynamics, in section~\ref{sec:num_results} we elaborate on optimal control strategies for the charging and stabilization protocols.
+Finally, in section~\ref{sec:conclusion} we present our main conclusions and perspectives.